-As directed by Section 404 of the Sarbanes-Oxley Act of 2002, the SEC adopted rules requiring public companies to include a report of management on the company's internal controls over financial reporting in their annual reports on Form 10-K. In addition, the independent registered public accounting firm auditing the company's financial statements must attest to and report on management's assessment of the effectiveness of the company's internal controls over financial reporting, as well as the effectiveness of the company's internal controls over financial reporting.
-This requirement will first apply to our annual report on Form 10-K for our fiscal year ending December 31, 2007.
+As directed by Section 404 of the Sarbanes-Oxley Act of 2002, the SEC adopted rules requiring public companies to include a report of management on the company's internal controls over financial reporting in their annual reports on Form

+10-K. This requirement will first apply to our annual report on Form 10-K for our fiscal year ending December 31, 2007.
+In addition, the independent registered public accounting firm auditing the company's financial statements must attest to and report on the effectiveness of the company's internal controls over financial reporting, which requirement will first apply to our annual report on Form 10-K for our fiscal year ending December 31, 2008.
 Uncertainty exists regarding our ability to comply with these requirements by applicable deadlines.
 If we are unable to complete the required assessment as to the adequacy of our internal control reporting or if our independent registered public accounting firm is unable to provide us with an unqualified report as to the effectiveness of our internal controls over financial reporting as the required deadline and future year ends, investors could lose confidence in the reliability of our financial reporting.